jhannes/kata-http-server/README.md

 # HTTP server kata

-A demonstration of how to build an http server
+A demonstration of how to build a http server